 FH+H Counsel David Delaney focuses his practice on clients’ cyberspace needs.
 He advises on a wide range of business issues arising under international, federal, and state law, including data security, privacy, breach response, product development, contracts, internal policies, and regulatory compliance.
 Mr. Delaney can also advise officers and directors on strategic risk management, corporate governance, and leadership programs.

-Contact him for more information or questions about cybersecurity.
+for more information or questions about cybersecurity.